-Whole eye lens diameters varied linearly with total length (r^2 = 0.162, p = 0.034), though the relationship was noisy (Figure 18).
-The relationship between eye lens weight and total length had a higher r^2 value (r^2 = 0.511, p < 0.001) (Figure 18Error!
-Reference source not found.).
+Whole eye lens diameters varied linearly with total length (r^2 = 0.162, p = 0.034), though the relationship was noisy (Figure 19).
+The relationship between eye lens weight and total length had a higher r^2 value (r^2 = 0.511, p < 0.001) (Figure 19Figure 19).
 It is likely that eye lens weight was a more accurate measure of the total eye lens than diameter due to the difficulty measuring the diameter of viscous outer layers.
 Both these results indicate that eye lenses grow across the lifetime of the bass.

-Figure 18.
+Figure 19.
 Left: Whole eye lens diameter (mm) and total length (mm) of individual bass Dicentrarchus labrax from Morecambe Bay caught in 2019.
 Right: Whole eye lens weight and total length of individual bass.

-The samples as a whole showed significant change across the eye lens in δ^{13} C (Figure 19a), with δ^{13} C at the lowest in the cores, increasing until approximately 3 mm eye lens diameter, then plateauing, with a slight decline towards the outer lens (p < 0.001).
+The samples as a whole showed significant change across the eye lens in δ^{13} C (Figure 20a), with δ^{13} C lowest in the cores, increasing until approximately 3 mm eye lens diameter, then plateauing, with a slight decline towards the outer lens (p < 0.001).
 This trend indicates spatial movements across the lifetime of these bass.
-There were however differing trends among individuals (p < 0.001) (Figure 19b), but there were no significant differences between sexes (p = 0.77) (Figure 21a) and total length was not significant (p = 0.41).
+There were however differing trends among individuals (p < 0.001) (Figure 20b), but there were no significant differences between sexes (p = 0.77) (Figure 22a) or with total length (p = 0.41).
 The total deviance explained for the model was 56.9%.
 In the core of the eye lenses, individuals had varied δ^{13} C, but all converged to more similar values across the eye lens, suggesting individuals aggregated to feed in the area from dispersed nursery areas.